jamieberrier/recipe-box/README.md

 * Fork and clone the Recipe Box repo onto your computer.
 * In your terminal, cd to the `recipe-box` folder.
-* Run `bundle install` to load the Ruby gems and dependencies.  \
+* Run `bundle install` to load the Ruby gems and dependencies.
----
-_This web application has seed data added.
-To test with the provided seed data, run `rake db:migrate` and `rake db:seed`.
-Seed data is located in the db folder (seeds.rb)._
+* _This web application has seed data added.
+Run `rake db:migrate` and `rake db:seed` to test with the provided seed data, located in the db folder (seeds.rb)._

 ## Usage